The Clone Wars, Season 5, Episode 16: The Lawless

 I’ve gotta say, I get why Obi-Wan had to come here outside of an Official Jedi Capacity, but do we really buy that he couldn’t have gotten at least Anakin to come with him, or that Anakin wouldn’t have somehow found out what was going on and insisted upon it?
 Let us briefly review some things we know about Anakin:

 - loves Obi-Wan

 - is a crazypants hothead who is massively powerful

 - loves going against explicit orders especially in the name of helping his friends

 - often enjoys killing people

 Given all this, I’m sure if Obi-Wan had told him where he was going and why, he’d have pretty much insisted on coming too, because it would have sounded like his idea of the perfect day.
-It is more or less impossible for me to imagine Obi-Wan heading into an apocalyptic melee/mission of love alone, while Anakin’s hanging back, eating ramen noodles and watching The Price is Right at Padme’s apartment in his boxer shorts, or waiting for his laundry to dry at the Jedi Temple while playing games on his phone.
+It is more or less impossible for me to imagine Obi-Wan heading into an apocalyptic melee/mission of love alone, while Anakin’s hanging back, eating ramen noodles and watching The Price is Right at Padme’s apartment in his boxer shorts, or waiting for his laundry to dry at the Jedi Temple while playing Candy Crush on his phone.
 Wherever he is right now, let’s hope he’s at least doing something constructive.

 Doing Anything Fun with Your Time Off?